IKOR-GmbH/sip-framework/docs/framework_version_upgrade.md

 </plugin>
 ```

-Newer version requires keeping your markdown files in adapter's application module under `main/resources/documents` directory.
+Newer version requires moving your markdown files in adapter's application module under `main/resources/documents` directory.
-It is strictly required to create `documents` folder and to keep markdown files inside, so the
+Furthermore, it is strictly required to create `documents` folder and to keep markdown files inside, so the
 [markdown files API](./core.md#sip-details-in-actuator-info-endpoint) can work properly.

 If you intend to use SIP Test Kit, you should add `application.yml` in your application module `src/test/resources`